 The recent opening of Makeout, the first franchise of renowned chef Matthew Kenney in Bogotá, is yet another example of how the city’s food scene is slowly transforming into a true gastro hub by offering a wide selection of unique and consistently good dining options.

 Makeout, a spin-off of take-out, offers sit down service and plant-based cuisine with innovative, satisfying, and ultra-healthy dishes, and without deprivations, nor sacrificing flavor or refinement.

 In a country where animal protein makes-up the culinary stronghold of gastronomic identity, opening Makeout was a culinary venture with its share of high stakes, as well as cultural and practical challenges.

 Sisters Martha Cecilia and Melissa Covo, both health enthusiasts, share a common interest in social responsibility, and are the friendly face of Makeout Bogotá.
 The siblings, just 11 months apart, were both on the lookout for a project that fulfilled their love of good food, nutrition and animals.

-Melissa first contacted Kenny after eating in one of his restaurants in the US.
+Melissa first contacted Kenney after eating in one of his restaurants in the US.
 Soon after, the family joined in the plant-based undertaking, and after six months of hard work, the sisters and three other partners opened the restaurant in December 2017.

 “I have always been interested in a balanced way of eating to manage an ideal weight without starving,” says Martha Cecilia, a Psychologist with a graduate degree in Nutrition.